 \begin{definition} Let $r\in [n]$.
-Let $L_r$ be the left greedy path collection with source set $[r]'$.
-This is the path collection whose sink is the Gale maximal extremal index of size $r$. \end{definition}
+Let $L_r$ be the greedy path collection in $G=G_{v,w}$ with source set $[r]'$.
+This is the path collection whose sink set is the Gale maximal extremal index of size $r$. \end{definition}

-\begin{lemma} Suppose $t_2>t_1$ and there is a path which is blocked from using the edge $e$ in $L_{t_1}$.
-In other words, there is a path in $L_{t_1}$ which uses the diagonal strand below $e$ but does not turn onto edge $e$ because some other path is already using the diagonal strand on top of $e$.
-Then edge $e$ cannot be used in $L_{t_2}$. \end{lemma}
+\begin{lemma} Suppose $t_2>t_1$ and there is a path which is blocked from using the edge $e$ in $L_{t_1}$ --- In other words, there is a path in $L_{t_1}$ which uses the diagonal strand below $e$ but does not turn onto edge $e$ because some other path uses the diagonal strand at the top of $e$.
+Then edge $e$ is not used in $L_{t_2}$. \end{lemma}

 \begin{proof}